 English roses were born when David Austen cross-bred the old garden roses with the hybrid roses, thus garnering the best features of both.
 These roses have large blooms as the old roses had and they bloom repeatedly and flaunt many rare colours as the modern ones do.

 Roses for Ever

 There is an old saying about roses, “year one they sleep, year two they creep, year three they leap”.
 This is true about Sweet Juliet as well.
 It takes about three years for the rose plant to settle down in new soil and develop a strong root system.
 Only then, it will start blooming large scale and once this happens, they bloom in abundant flushes.
 The medium-sized, double cupped bloom is another feature of this rose that makes it dear to those who love the nostalgic old rose varieties.
 Growing up to 3 to 3.5 ft tall, this plant is the best one for fences and flower screens.
 Another interesting feature is that its fragrance changes as the plant ages.
 Initially, the rose has a tea rose scent but in a later stage, this changes to a lemony-peachy aroma.

 Sweet Juliet is an exceptionally healthy flower, a heavy feeder and blooms aplenty, around half of the year.
 It loves full sunlight and well-drained soil.
 The shrub has a lot of upright branches growing right from the base of the stem, thus making it the perfect flowering shrub to grow.
 The plant is generally disease-resistant.
-To get a rich bloom, these roses are planted in groups of three.
-The next three can be planted 18 inches apart from the first group.
+To get a rich bloom, these roses are planted in groups of three, each plant being 18 inches apart.
+The next three can be planted 3 feet away from the first group.
 There should be proper aeration in the soil and the roots should not be allowed to dry up.
 Also, care should be taken so that the soil does not become soggy.
 Early winter pruning is another best practice that helps the plant survive the winter winds.

 The David Austin Legacy